Surfing Nicaragua / Everything You Need to Know

 LEARN MORE

-It’s important to note that certain times of the year, particularly the Christmas and New Year holidays, can book up quickly.
+It’s important to note that certain times of the year, particularly the Christmas and New Year holidays, can be booked very quickly.
 To ensure you have the best selection and availability, we highly recommend booking as early as possible.
-Keep in mind that peak holiday seasons often come with a 20% – 40% increase in pricing.
+Keep in mind that peak holiday seasons often come with a 30% – 80% increase in pricing.

 Eat & Drink